This post may contain affiliate links. Please read our disclosure policy.

 - Whisking constantly, add the milk and cream in a steady stream until well-combined.
 Add the flavoring or extract, and whisk to combine.

-- Grease lightly a porcelain casserole dish of at least 6 cups (48 ounces) capacity, and place the bread cubes in an even layer inside of it.
+- Grease a porcelain casserole dish of at least 6 cups (48 ounces) capacity lightly with butter or cooking oil spray, and place the bread cubes in an even layer inside of it.

-- Alternatively, cover the baking dish and refrigerate it for longer (up to overnight).
+- Alternatively, cover the baking dish and refrigerate it up to overnight.

 - Bake, undisturbed, for 50 minutes.
 Remove the aluminum foil and continue to bake the bread pudding until a sharp knife inserted in the center of the pudding comes out mostly clean and the top is golden brown and the edges caramelized (another 25 to 40 minutes).